The Definitive Guide To Testosterone Boosting Supplements

 - Vitamin B deficiencies have been associated with increased estrogen and prolactin levels (a precursor to estrogen) and lower testosterone levels.

-- Magnesium has been shown to significantly increase testosterone production in magnesium deficient men.
+- Magnesium has been shown to significantly boost testosterone levels in magnesium deficient men.

-- Manganese supplementation has been shown to increase the amount of GnRH released, stimulating more testosterone production down the line.
+- Manganese supplementation has been shown to increase the amount of GnRH released, stimulating boosting testosterone levels down the line.

 - While not considered an essential micronutrient by the NIH, boron has been shown to significantly increase testosterone production and increase free testosterone levels by lowering SHBG.
 Boron is found in much lower quantities in our food compared to our ancestors due to the degradation of soil in modern farming practices.
 Boron may be one of the most underrated and effective supplements for boosting your testosterone levels.